 "So God created man in His own image, in the image and likeness of God He created him; male and female He created them."

-implies that man and woman together are joint heirs in God's kingdom and were to have equality in their spiritual likeness.
+implies that man and woman together are joint heirs in God's kingdom and were to have a certain equality in their spiritual likeness.
 They were to have equality in their dominion on earth as far as being "one" -- a whole unit as a couple, with woman

 completing man.
-The Hebrew word used for "God" in the phrase, "in the image and likeness of God," is Elohim -- plura, referring to the Father, Son and Holy Spirit; it signifies a loving "unity joined
+The Hebrew word used for "God" in the phrase, "in the image and likeness of God," is Elohim -- plural, referring to the Father, Son and Holy Spirit; it signifies a loving "unity joined

 with plurality."
-5 By using Adam's physical body and its life source in forming woman, God gave her the same spirit of life that
+2 (see Notes) By using Adam's physical body and its life source in forming woman, God gave her the same spirit of life that

 He breathed into Adam in Genesis 2:7.
 Both male and female were created in God's image and likeness.
 Woman, in her form, completed man.
 Neither could have functioned fully without the other.